The Turn Book

 Design Mandate

-The philosophy, constraints, and design principles of the Turn language.
+The philosophy, constraints, and design principles locked into the Turn language.

 Implementation

-Compiler pipeline, bytecode instruction set, and VM internals.
+Compiler pipeline, schema compiler, bytecode instruction set, and VM internals.

 LSP